Particular/NServiceBus.RavenDB/README.md

 ## Running the tests

-Running the tests requires RavenDB 4.2 available on `localhost:8080` or an environment variable named `CommaSeparatedRavenClusterUrls` containing the connection URLs, separated by commas if testing a cluster.
-The tests can be run with a RavenDB server hosted on a Docker container.
+Running the tests requires RavenDB 5.2 and two environment variables.
+One named `CommaSeparatedRavenClusterUrls` containing the URLs, separated by commas, to connect to a RavenDB cluster to run cluster-wide transaction tests.
+The second one named `RavenSingleNodeUrl` containing the URL of a single node RavenDB instance to run non-cluster-wide tests.
+The tests can be run with RavenDB servers hosted on a Docker container.